suncoast-devs/handbook/lessons/sql-intro/reading/intro.md

 - Atomicity - Updates to the database allow for multiple changes to be requested at once and either all of them fail, or all of them succeed.
 For instance, if our application is a banking application and we want to withdraw \$10 from Andy's account and add it to Barbara's account, we might first write a statement to decrease Andy's balance by 10.
 Then a second statement would increase Barbara's balance by 10.
 If these two statements aren't guaranteed to succeed in pairs we have the possibility that we would decrease Andy's balance without correspondingly increase Barabara's.
 In an `atomic` system, either we would both decrease Andy's balance and increase Barbara's balance - _or_ - if an error occurs, their balances are as they were at the start.

 - Consistency - The data we store is consistent.
 That is any rules the database enforces are applied when asking for changes.
 An example is when creating a user to a system we _require_ the user to have an email address and a password.
-If we attempt to create a row in the `users` table but the `email` field is blank, we do not allow the row.
+If we attempt to create a row in the `Users` table but the `Email` field is blank, we do not allow the row.
 This ensures that our expectations of the contents of the database are always upheld.

 - Isolation - This allows for multiple database requests to be handled concurrently (e.g. reading and writing to multiple tables/rows at the same time) This feature is what allows databases to be a great choice for multi-user systems.